thomaslbihan/android-technical-test/README.md

 - **R8 support**: The app supports code obfuscation with R8.

+- **Unit Testing**: 1 use case and 1 mapper are unit tested.
+The idea is not to have a 100% test coverage but to demonstrate how the architecture is testable and my ability to write some unit tests.

 ## Dependencies

 The following dependencies were used in the project: